-Where the licensing authority is conducting a review on the grounds that the premises have been used for criminal purposes, its role is solely to determine what steps should be taken in connection with the premises licence for the promotion of the crime prevention objective.
-It is important to recognise that certain criminal activity or associated problems may be taking place, or have taken place, despite the best efforts of the licence holder and the staff working at the premises and despite full compliance with the conditions attached to the licence.
+Where the licensing authority is conducting a review on the grounds that the premises have been used for criminal purposes, its role is solely to determine what steps should be taken in connection with the premises licence, for the promotion of the crime prevention objective.
+It is important to recognise that certain criminal activity or associated problems may be taking place or have taken place despite the best efforts of the licence holder and the staff working at the premises and despite full compliance with the conditions attached to the licence.
 In such circumstances, the licensing authority is still empowered to take any appropriate steps to remedy the problems.
-The licensing authority's duty is to take steps with a view to the promotion of the licence holder.
+The licensing authority's duty is to take steps with a view to the promotion of the licensing objectives in the interests of the wider community and not those of the individual licence holder.